What is the function of the Regulatory Council of Community Association Managers?

 I passed the examination.
 How long does it take for my Computer Based Testing examination results to get to the Department?

 The vendor reports the results of the examination within 48 hours.
-Once a license number is issued the license is automatically printed and mailed.
-Your license information will update immediately on our website.

 I have been convicted of a crime.
 Can I still obtain a community association manager (CAM) license?